ketanmb69/KAAA/README.md

 - All the documents are in `docs` folder.
 - All the UML Diagrams are in `UML Diagrams` folder.
-- In the virtualclinic folder
+- In the 3AK folder
   - `public` folder contains all the templates.
   - `server` folder contains the views (business logic).
   - `testing` folder contains all the tests cases.
-  - `virtualclinic` folder contains Django configuration files for the project.
+  - `3AK` folder contains Django configuration files for the project.

 ## Contributing